Hasegawa, Farrell win backing of Democratic groups in Seattle

 Neither the 36th District Democrats in Queen Anne and Magnolia nor the 34th District Democrats in West Seattle is making an official endorsement before the primary, though Farrell won a “mayoral showdown” event in held by the latter group.

-The King County Young Democrats endorsed Farrell, but there has been no endorsement from King County Democrats.
+The King County Young Democrats endorsed Farrell, but there has been no endorsement from the King County Democrats.

 There will be 21 candidates for mayor on the Aug.
 1 primary ballot.